 Japan can be a culture shock to the senses for first time visitors.
-There’s a lot of things to know before traveling to Japan, so today’s blog post will focus on a few useful Japan travel trips.
+There’s a lot of things to know before traveling to Japan, so today’s blog post shares a few useful Japan travel trips.

 Japan is easily one of our favourite travel destinations in the world.
 It’s unlike anywhere else.
 The people, the food, the culture, the quirkiness, the architecture, the history, the World Heritage Sites.

 Simply put, Japan has everything you want in travel destination.

 Japan travel tips for first timers

 To give you a little context, the purpose for us traveling to Japan was to attend the Rugby World Cup.
 We spent a total of 15 days in Japan, visiting Tokyo, Kyoto, Kobe, and Shizuoka.

 On our previous trip, we visited the aforementioned cities plus Osaka, Nara, Hiroshima, Yokohama and Narita City, which is a lot of travel for two weeks.
 Too much, actually.
 This recent trip was much slower.
 We enjoy the slower pace and find it’s more suitable for family travel.

 - 50 Photos of Kyoto that will inspire you to visit